 Emerging technologies like artificial intelligence, blockchain, and the internet of things (IoT) promise to transform industries, making them more productive with much less cost and environmental impact.
 But these technologies will only be useful if organizations understand, trust, and adopt them.
 And right now, just understanding what these technologies are can be difficult, even for the brightest in their fields.
-Scott's talks help business and "non-technical" managers understand the impact that these technologies will have on business, society, and our collective future.
+Scott helps people understand the impact that these technologies will have on business, society, and our collective future.

 Audience: Anyone interested in IoT, Product Development and Innovation